Paris Hilton: Bling Ring

 Between 2008 and 2009, Hilton's house was burgled several times by the Bling Ring, a group of fashion-motivated thieves.
-She was the group's first and main celebrity target, with a majority of the stolen property belonging to her, though over fifty houses in Los Angeles County, California were reportedly targeted.
-Having chosen her because they figured she was "dumb" enough to leave "a door unlocked" or "a lot of money lying around", the group used Google Earth to find a place to access her gated community.
-They discovered a key under the doormat outside her home, but then realized it was not needed because the door was unlocked.
-They reportedly ended up burgling Hilton's residence six other times.
-It was not until nearly US$2 million were stolen in jewelry, clothing, cash, and other items from Hilton that she reported having been burgled.
-Antics during the burglaries included snorting cocaine, which a member alleged they found inside the residence.
-A Hilton representative denied the claims.
-She agreed to having the 2013 film The Bling Ring shot in her house where the burglaries took place.
+She was the group's first and main celebrity target, with a majority of the stolen property belonging to her.
+They reportedly burgled Hilton's residence seven times.
+It was not until nearly US$2 million were stolen in jewellery, clothing, cash, and other items from Hilton that she made a report.
+She allowed Sofia Coppola to shoot some scenes for The Bling Ring (2013) at her house.

 Stalking and other incidents

 On January 22, 2007, her private life became public on ParisExposed.com, a website with images of personal documents, video and other material allegedly obtained when the contents of a storage locker rented by Hilton were auctioned in lieu of a US$208 payment.
 The website, which charged for online access to the material, had 1.2 million visitors in just over 40 hours.
 Among its contents were medications, diaries, photographs, contracts, love letters and a video shot by Joe Francis of Girls Gone Wild, in which Hilton repeats racist and homophobic slurs.
 Hilton obtained a temporary injunction against ParisExposed.com which shut down the website.

 In August 2010, Nathan Lee Parada was arrested after security men spotted him wielding two knives outside Hilton's house.
 He was found guilty on one felony count of attempted first-degree residential burglary and was sentenced to two years in state prison.
 In October 2010, James Rainford bicycled past guards at the entrance to her gated community, went to her house, and began pounding on her door.
 He was arrested and earned three years' probation, along with a restraining order from Hilton.
-In April 2011, Rainford was arrested a second time for attacking her boyfriend Cy Waits outside Van Nuys Superior Court, where Hilton was headed to testify against Nathan Lee Parada, and he was arrested again in July outside her Malibu, California beach house.
+In April 2011, Rainford was arrested a second time for attacking her boyfriend Cy Waits outside Van Nuys Superior Court, where Hilton was headed to testify against Nathan Lee Parada, and he was arrested again in July outside her Malibu, California, beach house.
 He was charged with two felony stalking counts and three misdemeanor counts of disobeying a court order, but a judge found him to be "mentally incompetent to stand trial" and he was sent to a state mental hospital.